|

 - Bipolar Disorder

 Mood disorders often occur with substance use disorders.
-If so, both disorders require treatment.
+Substance use disorders can confuse the diagnosis.

 Depression in Physicians

-- Rate of depression similar to general population: 13% of male physician and 20% of female physicians
+- Rate of depression similar to general population (13% of male physicians and 20% of female physicians)

 Characteristics of Major Depression